Donenzone/MOOCworkbench/docs/deployment.rst

 * celery flower -A MOOCworkbench --address=0.0.0.0 --port=5555
 * pypi-server -p 8001 packages/

 Preferably run these commands in for example supervisor.
+Also, you can start as many Celery and Python workers as you want.
+We recommend at least two of both.